oms13/ClariMind-AI/README.md

 # ClariMind AI 🧠

-ClariMind AI is a powerful Chrome extension designed to simplify and explain any text you encounter on the web.
-Simply select a piece of text, click the explain option, and a side pop-up will instantly provide a clear, easy-to-understand breakdown of the content.
+ClariMind AI is a Chrome extension that helps you instantly understand any text on the internet using AI.
+Select any text → click “Explain” → get a simple explanation in a side popup.

+## 🤔 Why ClariMind AI?

+Understanding complex content online can be time-consuming and frustrating — especially with technical blogs, documentation, or academic articles.

+ClariMind AI solves this by bringing AI-powered explanations directly into your browsing experience, without switching tabs.

+---

 ## ✨ Features
 * **Select & Explain:** Instantly simplify complex paragraphs, technical jargon, or confusing articles directly from your browser.